ome/omero-documentation/omero/developers/testing.rst

 """"""""""""""""""""""

-When writing tests it can be more convenient, flexible and powerful to run the tests from :sourcedir:`components/tools/OmeroPy` using :program:`pytest`.
+When writing tests it can be more convenient, flexible and powerful to run the tests from :sourcedir:`components/tools/OmeroPy` or :sourcedir:`components/tools/OmeroWeb` using :program:`pytest`.
 Since Python is interpreted, tests can be written and then run without having to rebuild or restart the server.
 A few basic options are shown below.